DavidN0809/HomeLab/README.md

 # HomeLab

 ## Proxmox
-script for taking snapshots of zfs install
+Scripts for proxmox and VMs

 ## Scripts
 These scripts are bash scripts I use on Unraid.